softbankrobotics-labs/nao-deep-learning/README.md

    * [5.
 Training your custom model](#5-training-your-custom-model)
    * [6.
 Uploading your custom model to the app](#6-uploading-your-custom-model-to-the-app)

+# Video

+Please see the following video on YouTube for some more information about how this project works in practice: https://youtu.be/jf2dd74_q4o

 ## 1. Hardware & software compatibility

 This app is compatible with NAO V6, and [Naoqi 2.8.6](https://developer.softbankrobotics.com/blog/nao6/naoqi-developer-guide/nao6-naoqi-28-286-release-note)